82” Struve Telescope at McDonald Observatory Review

 Concrete art: towering Brutalist pier for the RA axis.

-Detail of the control console.
+Detail of the control console for outreach.
 It’s modern but has a period, Art Deco look.

 In Use – Astrophotography

-The Struve reflector was been used for astrophotography in the past, but in recent years has been dedicated to spectroscopy or visual outreach.
+The Struve reflector was been used for astrophotography in the past and a new CCD is coming, but in recent years has been dedicated to spectroscopy or visual outreach.
 The standard focuser and visual back mean I was itching to just slot in my DSLR, but no idea if anyone’s done so.

 In Use – The Night Sky